nhm38/ECE4960/lab6-page.md

 video
 {% include youtube.html video="2AAV-NIbrSQ" %}

 I tested the car's max angular speed by ramping up then down the PWM value while driving one side of the wheels foward and the other side in reverse.
 Initially the max degrees per second (dps) was set to 1000 thinkkng that would be high enough to capture the data.
 In the first test you can see the saturation of the sensor at 1000.
 I increased the max dps to 2000 which is the maximum detectable angular rate of this sensor.
+I performed 3 tests and found the maximum to be just under 1200 dps.

 ![ang spd 1 img](img/lab6/Ang Spd t1.png)
 ![ang spd 2 img](img/lab6/Ang Spd t2.png)